 Birth name: Ben Jones

-Ben Hardy was born Ben Jones on January 2, 1991 to his parents in Bournemouth, Dorset, England in the United Kingdom.
+Ben Hardy was born Ben Jones on January 2, 1991 to his parents, Angela and Keith, in Bournemouth, Dorset, England in the United Kingdom.
 He grew up in Sherborne, a small market town in Southwest England.
 While in Sherborne, Hardy attended Sherborne Abbey Primary School, then attended Gryphon School.
-Growing up, he aspired to be a sports personality or engineer before finding his love for acting and singing while attending Gryphon School, where he was also talented in mathematics.
+Growing up, he aspired to be a professional rugby player until he got injured and found his love for acting and singing while attending Gryphon School, where he was also talented in mathematics.
 He starred in a student film Far from the Madding Crowd as Sergeant Francis Troy, which premiered at the school in July 2009 and later went to DVD.
 He continued on to the Royal Central School of Speech and Drama, where he graduated with honors with a Bachelor of Arts in Acting in 2012.
 While at the Central School, Hardy performed in the student production of “City of Angels” in 2012, in which he played Stine, a writer trying to turn his novel into a screenplay.
 A review of the play stated he was excellent as the troubled writer with a magnificent singing voice.

 In 2012, he played Arthur Wellesley in the revival of David Hare’s play The Judas Kiss, which also featured Rupert Everett.
 The production was supposed to be a limited run at the Hampstead Theatre, but led to a small tour before landing at West End’s Duke of York’s Theatre in January 2013.
 In April 2013, Hardy landed the role of Peter Beale on BBC’s soap EastEnders, taking over for Thomas Law.